 The Tombs of the Kings is a Hellenistic necropolis in Paphos in Cyprus containing a series of eight well-preserved tombs.

-Given that the Tombs of the Kings is a third century BC site and the monarchy was abolished in 312 BC, the name is somewhat of a misnomer, but this does not detract from the visitor’s experience.
-In fact, the name is said to derive from the impressive nature of the site.
+Given that the Tombs of the Kings is a 3rd century BC site and the monarchy was abolished in 312 BC, the name is somewhat of a misnomer, but this does not detract from its significance.
+The name is said to derive from the impressive nature of the site.

 Built for nearby Nea Pafos, the Tombs of the Kings was the cemetery to the elite, including prominent figures and high ranking officials.
 It continued to be used throughout the Hellenistic and Roman periods up to the fourth century, possibly even by early Christians.
 However, as with many sites of this kind, the Tomb of the Kings was subject to looting and used to quarry materials.
 Furthermore, in medieval times, the Tomb of the Kings was damaged by squatters, some of whom apparently made changes to the tombs.